windwalker-io/ventoviro.github.io/.vaseman/entries/about/index.md

 Windwalker incorporated many ideas and work from other well-known Web frameworks.
 Below is a short list of those Windwalker inspired by.

-- [Joomla](http://joomla.org) - Most Windwalker packages is based or highly influenced on Joomla.
+- [Joomla](http://joomla.org) - Most Windwalker packages are based or highly influenced by Joomla.
 - [Laravel](http://laravel.com) - Windwalker referenced the Facades pattern from Laravel.
 - [Symfony](http://laravel.com) - Windwalker referenced its bundle and console design.
 - [Yii](http://www.yiiframework.com/) - The Database Command is referenced from Yii.